What is play-based speech and language therapy?

 1. Play Exchanges

 Another great learning opportunity for children who are beginning to play and to interact is to perform simple play exchanges.
-Children begin to include other people in play through giving objects and then taking them back.
+Children begin to include other people in play by giving objects and then taking them back.
 Nice choices of toys to pass back and forth include beanbags, little cars and easy-to-hold balls like the O-balls.
 These exchanges can gradually become games of catch when the child is ready.

 While cause-and-effect toys that are easy to operate are highly recommended for children who are learning how to play, harder to operate toys and hard to open containers are recommended by speech therapists all over the world to strategically create an obstacle in play that requires communication and cooperation to solve.